 NABCO Questions to expect and possible answers to them

 This is a very common interview question.
 In fact, the first thing that an interviewer wants to know is you the applicant.
 So, don’t just tell him/her your name, but also a little background information about yourself.

 I am Addo Charles, a graduate of the University of Ghana where I studied Computer Engineering.
 I graduated with a Second class Upper division in 2020.
-Afterwards, I did my National Service with Fidelity bank where I served in the Information Technology department.
-I enjoy proffering solution to people’s problem in my own capacity and I am very passionate about this.
+Afterwards, I did my National Service with Fidelity Bank where I served in the Information Technology department.
+I enjoy proffering solutions to people’s problems in my own capacity and I am very passionate about this.